The Origins of 62 Last Names

 This Spanish last name, meaning son of Martin, actually has its roots based in Roman mythology.
 The first name "Martin" comes from the Roman god of fertility and war, Mars.
 In the 4th century A.D., this name became particularly popular across Christian Europe, since it was borne by the saint Martin of Tours.
 It is believed to have originated in Old Castille, situated in the heart of Spain.
 It has since become highly common in Spain, Latin America, and the United States.

-The name Fox was taken from the animal's name.
-It's one of those last names that started out as a nickname.
-Usually, people who were called Fox were clever or else had red hair or both (probably just one or the other).
+While it may seem a little too obvious, the last name Fox was indeed taken from the animal’s name.
+In fact, it's one of those last names that started out as a nickname.
+Usually, people who were called Fox were either clever or else had red hair or both.
+While this name is of a Middle English origin, it has also become a common Ashkenazi Jewish name over time.
+Today, this last name is most prevalent in English-speaking countries such as the United States, Canada, and Australia.

-The original Brown was someone with brown hair or who wore a lot of brown clothes.
+This last name, of English, Scottish, and Irish origin, is derived from the 7th century Old English word brun.
+The most common use of the Brown last name was to identify someone who had brown hair or who wore a lot of brown clothes.
 But really, wasn't that everyone in like the 5th century?
 I guess that explains why there are so many Browns.
+Today, there are millions of Browns located in the United States, as well as in England, Australia, and Canada.

 39. [Another] walker